AllanMontalvo/Small-Office-Network/README.md

 	- Disable insertion of DHCP Option 82.
 	- Set a DHCP rate limit of 15 pps on all activce untrusted ports (F0/1).
 	- Set a DCHP rate limit of 100 pps on interface F0/2 on switch ASW-A1.
+ - Verify DHCP snooping configuration with command "show ip dhcp snooping".

 **Part 19 DAI**

 - Configure all Access switches in Office A and B with Dynamic ARP Inspection.
 	- Enable DAI for VLANs 10, 20, 30, 40, and 99 in appropriate switches.
+	- Enable validation checks Destination MAC, Source MAC, and IP.
+   	- Verify DAI and validation checks with command "show ip arp inspection vlan (number)".
    	- Enable trust on interfaces G0/1 and G0/2.
-	- Enable validation checks Destination MAC, Source MAC, and IP.
+  	- Verify trusted interface with command "show ip arp inspection [g0/1 or g0/2]".

 **Part 20 IPv6**